To maintain your J-1 visa status and your ability to continue studying at WSU, you will need to follow these rules and

 Earn Passing Grades

 You must pass all of your courses.
-If your courses are too difficult, contact a Global Services advisor immediately.
+If your courses are too difficult, contact an International Student and Scholar Services advisor immediately.
 If you become academically deficient, you must seek academic reinstatement to continue at WSU.

 If you need to seek reinstatement after insufficient academic progress: